anotherRedbeard/az-func-demo/README.md

                 az ad sp create-for-rbac --name myServicePrincipalName1 --role reader --scopes /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/myRG1
               ```

-      4. Yaml pipeline that is using these variables and secrets:
+      4. This is the section of the GH action that is using these variables and secrets:

       ```yaml
         - name: 'Login via Azure CLI'